The Illustrated Man (film): Reception

 The film was nominated for the 1970 "Best Dramatic Presentation" Hugo Award, but did not win.

 When The Illustrated Man was released on DVD in 2006, a retrospective review of the film wrote that the counterculture of the 1960s was evident in the film and that its depiction of the future did not age well.

 The 2019 Quentin Tarantino film Once Upon a Time in Hollywood features a radio advertisement of The Illustrated Man, as well as appearing on the film's soundtrack.

 Remake

 In August 2007, Zack Snyder signed on to direct a remake of The Illustrated Man with Watchmen co-screenwriter Alex Tse as screenwriter.
+In 2009 Tse said the script was in six parts, and included the stories "The Illustrated Man", "The Veldt", and "The Concrete Mixer".
+As of 2024, the remake has not appeared.